 Post Master's Certificate in Guidance and Counseling

-Professionals currently working in the public or private schools who have attained a master's degree in education, counseling, educational administration, educational curriculum, or a related field may apply for admission to the certificate program.
+Professionals currently working in the public or private schools who have attained a Master's degree in education, counseling, educational administration, educational curriculum, or a related field may apply for admission to the certificate program.
 St. Thomas recognizes practitioner with allied degrees who are passionate about working with children and would like to obtain professional certification.
-The certificate program requires students to take only those courses specified by the Florida Department of Education needed to obtain certification in guidance and counseling.
-A certificate is awarded upon successful completion of these courses.
+The certificate program requires students to take only those courses specified by the Florida Department of Education needed to obtain certification in Guidance and Counseling.
+A certificate is awarded upon successful completion of these courses and requisite certification exams.
 Students are advised to contact the State Department of Education for specific information regarding certification requirements and candidates are responsible for fulfilling any additional certification requirements.

 School Counselor, in Miami Dade County Public Schools, Student Success Coaches.

-CPS 730 Psychology of Learning and Personality Theory
+CPS 660 Psychology of Learning and Personality Theory or CPS 730

 This course is an overview of the theoretical models of personality development and their associated clinical approaches.
 Theories in this course include: Primary theoretical orientations of psychotherapeutic orientations of psychotherapists in the US and will explore emerging models.
 Students will be asked to read, apply and learn the various approaches to client issues.

 CPS 733 Introduction of Counseling

 An investigation of the profession of counseling and practice in the classroom of various micro-skills as determined by the specific needs of clients.
 Experimentation with and evaluation of counseling styles as they relate to the counselor's theoretical orientation, therapeutic skills, general counseling theory, and basic techniques.

 CPS 735 Group Therapies

 A group-process and a group-leader experience in the classroom.
 A variety of group techniques is studied and modeled based on an organized body of knowledge addressing human growth within a group context.
 Prerequisite: CPS 730